 Instagram affiliate marketing is a type of marketing where affiliates recommend products and services from brands through Instagram.
 Affiliates get paid commission when their audience clicks (and buys) using their unique affiliate links.

 There are several ways to leverage Instagram and take advantage of the benefits of affiliate marketing.
 Creators can include affiliate links in stories, share personal discount codes, and use their link in bio (for example, Linktree) to direct people to a link roundup that includes affiliate links.

 Eligible creators can join the creator marketplace on Instagram, which connects businesses and creators for branded content opportunities.

 How to start affiliate marketing on Instagram

-1. Switch to a Creator account
+1. Switch to a creator or business account

-- Choose the category that best describes your affiliate niche.
+5. Choose the category that best describes your affiliate niche.

 2. Choose the right affiliate partners